CartoDB/cartodb/doc/manual/source/operations/http_headers_authentication.rst

 Autocreation
 ------------

 Even more, if you want not only *authentication* (authenticating existing users) but also *user creation* you can turn ``autocreation`` on by setting ``autocreation: true``.
-If you do so, when a user with the trusted header performs his first request his user will be created automatically.
+If you do so, when a user with the trusted header performs their first request the user will be created automatically.
 This feature requires that ``field`` is set to ``email``, since the new user will be created with it:

 * ``email``: value of the header (``alice@myorg.com``).
 * ``username``: user of the email ( ``alice``).